This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Spread them in a thin layer on an oiled baking tray, and bake in the oven at 300 degrees Fahrenheit for about 30 minutes.

-- Remove from the oven, and toss with olive oil, salt and your choice of seasoning — such as paprika, oregano, cumin or chili powder.
+- Remove from the oven, and toss with olive oil, salt and your choice of seasoning, such as paprika, oregano, cumin or chili powder.

 - Place back in the oven, and bake about 20 more minutes, until they’re crispy with a nice golden color.

 After roasting them you can enjoy them as a delicious snack; toss them over salads, cereal or yogurt; or mix them into trail mix alongside a variety of other nuts and seeds.
-You can also enjoy raw pumpkin seeds as a healthy and delicious no-fuss snack that carries the same assortment of health benefits.
+You can also enjoy raw pumpkin seeds as a healthy and delicious no-fuss snack that carries the same assortment of pumpkin seeds benefits.

 Stick to about a quarter cup per day, since they are relatively high in calories and also have phytoestrogen effects.
 (Too much every day may contribute to hormone-related symptoms.)

-Risks and Side Effects
+Risks and side effects

 Can pumpkin seeds be bad for you?
 Many processed, prepackaged pumpkin seed products are high in sodium or contain additives and extra ingredients that can be harmful for your health.